avo-hq/docs.avohq.io/docs/2.0/menu-editor.md

 One common task you need to do is organize your sidebar resources into menus.
 You can easily do that using the menu editor in the initializer.

-When you start with Avo, you'll get an auto-generated sidebar By default.
+When you start with Avo, you'll get an auto-generated sidebar by default.
 That sidebar will contain all your resources, dashboards, and custom tools.
 To customize that menu, you have to add the `main_menu` key to your initializer.

 ```ruby{3-22}
 # config/initializers/avo.rb